What’s up, everyone!

 This was the same exact date that I raised my right hand to swear into the Army.

-I tried out for the scouts and actually made it.
+I tried out for the Scouts and made it.

 Not a 19D “Cav” scout that wears spurs and rides around on trucks but a real deal infantry scout that does recons and all that other good stuff.